Schalkez/portfolio/src/content/blog/en/dev-ai-orchestrator.md

 | 15m | Docs | AI drafts README → I finalize |

 Outcome:
-✅ Full‑featured API with tests and docs
+- Full-featured API with tests and docs
-✅ 100% understanding of the codebase
+- 100% understanding of the codebase
-⚡ 3–4× faster
+- 3–4× faster
-📈 Cleaner and closer to best practices
+- Cleaner and closer to best practices

 ---

-## 🧭 Mindset shift: From “Coder” to “System designer”
+## Mindset shift: From “Coder” to “System designer”

 Before (no AI):
 - Write every line yourself